+Net loss attributable to the noncontrolling interests in 2013 represents the noncontrolling interest's portion of TAP Funding and TW's net income.
 Net loss attributable to the noncontrolling interests in 2012 primarily represents the noncontrolling interest's portion of TW's net loss.
-Net income attributable to the noncontrolling interests increased \$679 (4.9%) from 2010 to 2011 primarily due to a higher level of net income generated by TMCL, limited by the consolidation of the noncontrolling interest during the second half of 2011.
-See Item 4, "Information on the Company- History and Development of the Company."
+See Item 4, "Information on the Company-History and Development of the Company."